raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step09.md

 Related files:
 )

-#### Questions ####
+[comment]: # (

-+ Should voltage, current etc. be discussed here or in the GPIO step or both?
+Should voltage, current etc. be discussed here or in the GPIO step or both?
-+ Should I discuss the Raspberry Pi / microcontroller first?
+Should I discuss the Raspberry Pi / microcontroller first?
-+ Is it necessary to go into more detail about pneumatic and hydraulic systems?
+Is it necessary to go into more detail about pneumatic and hydraulic systems?
+)

 ## Mobile robots